ChengF-Lab/Meta_ADAb/README.md

 - meta_ab_antibody_data.csv  - Includes trial-level data collected from each trial
 - meta_ab_antibody_definition.xlsx -Includes definitions for each variable in the "meta_ab_antibody_data.csv".
 - meta_ab_antibody.R   - R script used in the study.
 This script can be run on the meta_ab_antibody_data.csv dataset.
+- s_meta_ab_antibody_data_additional.csv -Includes trial-level data collected from trials, including those halted due to futility that ended with fewer than 200 patients in each arm.
+- s_meta_ab_antibody_TextF.R. - R script used in the comparason between meta and metafor packages (TextF in S1 Supporting information)